corusm/t-youtube-downloader/README.md

 # Telegram Youtube-Downloader

 This bot sends videos from Youtube to Telegram.
 I made this bot because when I was in vacations I had a social media flat where I couldn't access Youtube (cruise ship aka.
 Aida).
-I just could messengers like Telegram.
+I just could use messengers like Telegram.

 Because Telegram has a limitation for sending videos the largest possible videos that could be send could have a size of 50MB.
 Telegram recently made a post where they wrote that they will increase this value soon.
 Have fun with this little work around :D